 - a.
 Each team must prepare a defense in order to plead on behalf of each party to the case (the claimant and the respondent).
 Each team may freely select two of its members to argue on behalf of each party to the case. - b.
-Only two members of the team are entitled to speak in any one round of the competition.
+Only two selected members of the team are entitled to speak in each hearing session, Other non-pleading team members are allowed to attend the session for educational purposes. - c.
+All teams will plead both roles (Claimant and Respondent) during the preliminary rounds while advanced rounds are based on random distribution of roles.